 The effect of the pandemic on civil life in England was sudden and extreme when on 23 March 2020 the Government imposed a lockdown on the nation.
 The effect on religious life in England was also sudden and extreme when on 24 March 2020 the archbishops and bishops of the Church of England imposed a lockup on all its churches.
 Churches were closed completely, even for private prayer and even for the clergy (McGowan, 2020).
 Clergy who were accustomed to seeing the parish church as their natural habitat and as the centre for liturgical and pastoral ministry needed to discover new ways through which to deliver ministry, liturgy, and pastoral care.
 Church members who were accustomed to expressing and resourcing their faith within the context of public engagement within a familiar local place and sacred space were suddenly cut off from those resources.
 More widely across the UK, there was a growing concern about the effects of the lockdown on the wellbeing of the general population (Marshall, Bibby, & Abbs, 2020; Mental Health Foundation, 2020).

 The Coronavirus, Church & You survey was conceived shortly after the civil lockdown and the religious lockup had been imposed.
 It was both a matter of scientific interest and pastoral concern to observe how clergy and lay people were responding to the new environment in which they found themselves and how they were experiencing the effects of this changed context on their psychological wellbeing.
-Recalling Bradburn’s original research question concerned with understanding ‘the psychological reactions of normal individuals to the stresses and strains of everyday life’ (Bradburn, 1969, p.
+Recalling Bradburn’s (1969) original research question concerned with understanding “the psychological reactions of normal individuals to the stresses and strains of everyday life” (Bradburn, 1969, p.
 1) we recognised the need for a research instrument capable of reflecting the balanced affect approach in a situation in which we wished to assess the impact of the pandemic simultaneously on levels of positive affect and negative affect.
 The aim of the present study is to describe the development and to test the construct validity of this new instrument, which we have chosen to name The Index of Balanced Affect Change (TIBACh).

 Method